People lived in Europe 10,000 years earlier than previously thought

 Previously it was believed the Neanderthals had the continent to themselves until 45,000-43,000 years ago.

-They were sandwiched in a layer containing earlier Neanderthal remains and one with later Neanderthal remains associated with the so-called Mousterian style of stone tools commonly found across the continent at the time.
+They were sandwiched in a layer containing earlier Neanderthal remains and one with later Neanderthal remains associated with the so-called Mousterian style of stone tools commonly found across Europe at the time.

 Homo sapiens emerged in Africa more than 300,000 years ago and the first early modern human remains have been found outside Africa in Israel at 194,000 to 177,000 years ago, in East Asia as early as 80,000 years ago, and in Australia from around 65,000 years ago.

-“This study drastically changes our knowledge of when modern humans strayed outside their territory and into Europe,” says Dr Demuro.
+“This study drastically changes our knowledge of when modern humans strayed into Europe,” says Dr Demuro.

 Dating of the Grotte Mandrin artefacts was corroborated using multiple dating techniques, including single-grain dating of sediment performed at the University of Adelaide.